-Here Are The 16 Best Sports Movies Currently On Netflix, Ranked
+Here Are The 15 Best Sports Movies Currently On Netflix, Ranked

 Live sports might be the last thing keeping streaming options from swallowing cable television subscriptions whole.
 And those barriers are beginning to fall, but that doesn’t mean there’s a shortage of sports content currently on Netflix.
 In fact, you should have a long list of good sports movies available to watch should your favorite teams have the night off.

-While shows like Glow and The League are great for sports fans looking for a slow burn, movies and documentaries are the best place to start.
+While shows like Glow are great for sports fans looking for a slow burn, the best place to start is movies and documentaries.
 From Netflix originals to classic documentaries and ’90s nostalgia, the Netflix catalog has a little something for everyone.
 There’s even a bit of romance on the list.

-Let’s take a look at the sports movies Netflix has to offer.
+Let’s take a look at the best sports movies Netflix has to offer.

 Did you know Kurt Russell’s dad owned a baseball team?
 And Kurt played on it?
 The saga of the scrappy Portland Mavericks is not the most well-executed film on the list, but it’s lovingly done and the archival footage carries the day here.
 If you’re curious, in need of a true underdog tale, and want to add a bit of baseball trivia to your brain, this might be for you.